sajidhamdard/learnjavascript/Interview-Questions-And-Answers/interview-questions-english.md

 Note that the specific formats may vary depending on the locale and options you choose.

-### 113. What is DOM ?
+### Question 113.
+What is DOM ?

 DOM (Document Object Model) in JavaScript is a programming interface for web documents that represents the page so that programs can change the document structure, style, and content.
 It creates a tree-like structure of all the HTML elements on a web page, which can be accessed and manipulated by JavaScript to dynamically update the content of a web page without requiring a full page reload.

-### 114. What is the need of DOM ?
+### Question 114.
+What is the need of DOM ?

 The Document Object Model (DOM) is a programming interface for web documents.
 It represents the page so that programs can change the document structure, style, and content.
 JavaScript uses the DOM to access and manipulate web page elements, allowing for dynamic and interactive web experiences.
 Without the DOM, JavaScript would not be able to interact with HTML and CSS, making it impossible to create modern web applications.

-### 115. Explain functions getElementById,getElementsByTagName, getElementsByClassName, querySelector, querySelectorAll, write ?
+### Question 115.
+Explain functions getElementById,getElementsByTagName, getElementsByClassName, querySelector, querySelectorAll, write ?

 - `getElementById`: is a method used to select an HTML element by its ID attribute and returns the selected element as an object.
 - `getElementsByTagName`: is a method used to select all HTML elements with a specified tag name and returns an array-like object of all matching elements.